 Department of Education and Skills (DES)

 Quality and Qualifications Ireland (QQI) reports on its outcomes to its parent Department, the Department of Education and Skills, through a Performance Delivery Agreement (PDA).
-The PDA, which is developed annually since 2015 (and referred to as a Management Framework Agreement prior to 2018), is linked to objectives contained in QQI’s Corporate Plan which is derived from the QQI Strategy Statement 2016-18.
-The 2018 Performance Delivery Agreement is available here.
+The PDA, which is developed annually since 2015 (and referred to as a Management Framework Agreement prior to 2018), is linked to objectives contained in QQI’s Corporate Plan which is derived from QQI's statement of Strategy 2019 -2021.
+The 2019 Performance Delivery Agreement is available here.

 Under the Code of Practice for the Governance of State Bodies 2016, Government Departments are required to have written Oversight Agreements in place with State Bodies under their aegis.
 The Oversight Agreement for 2018-2021 is available here.
 This agreement is reviewed on an annual basis by the Department and QQI.